 - Amazon - Lex

-In the next part of the article, we will look into how the chatbots are build using Amazon Lex and technologies, skills needed to develop a chatbot and also how to test the Chabot from functional perspective through manual testing.
+In the next part of the article, we will look into how the chatbots are built using Amazon Lex and technologies, the skills needed to develop a chatbot, and how to test the Chabot from a functional perspective through manual testing.
+In the meantime, please share this article with your friends.